Why you see less than a robot

 by Randall van Poelvoorde | Sept 24, 2021 | Developments

 We humans naturally think that we can see a lot with our eyes.
 This is actually not true.
 In particular, there is a lot we cannot see.
-Randall van Poelvoorde -RobotXperience & Paul Voerman - Tricas explains where we stand and how the fantastic eyes of robots can help us.
+Together with Paul Voerman, Head of Innovations at TRICAS, I explain in the article below where we stand and how robots can help us with their fantastic eyes.

 We first cover the technical side and then go on to give a few examples of the usefulness of robot eyes.

 Robots can see at a much higher resolution than we can.
 From your eye, two million nerves transmit the image that falls onto your retina to your brain.
 If you were to compare nerves to pixels, the eye has two million pixels.
 This means that a good camera on a phone has ten times that at 20 million pixels.
 But that’s just the beginning, because if you were to use a robot this could go up much further.
 Exponentially, you know.